lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 P^{\prime}_{proj,v} = n P_{v} \left( \frac{1}{P_{d}} \right).
 ```

-Observe that the horizontal and vertical components transforms like a projective transformation.
+Observe that the horizontal and vertical components both transform as projective transformations.
 Indeed,
 the perspective projection transformation is a projective transformation where the affine function is
 given by {math}`P_{d}`.
 In other words, the perspective projection is dividing by depth.
 Using our reasoning
 about representing projective transformations that lead to the matrix representation {ref}`matrix_repr_projective`, we
-can deduce the lifted mapping from rearranging the perspective equations
+can deduce the lifted mapping by rearranging the perspective equations

 ```{math}
 P_{d} P^{\prime}_{proj,h} = n P_{h} \\